ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 * Everything on NFS
   * User home and web directories
   * Cronjobs on supported servers (tsunami, supernova, biohazard, etc.)
-* MySQL databases (including user databases, stats, RT, print quotas)
+* MySQL databases (including user databases, stats, RT, print quotas, IRC data)
 * Everything on GitHub (probably very unnecessary)
+* LDAP and Kerberos data
 * A [smattering of random files on random servers][backed-up-files]

 ## Backup Procedures

-Backups are currently made daily via a cronjob on `pandemic` which calls rsnapshot.
-The current settings are to retain 7 daily backups, 4 weekly backups, and 6 monthly backups, but we might adjust this as we find out how much space that takes.
+Backups are currently made daily via a cronjob on `hal` which calls rsnapshot.
+The current settings are to retain 7 daily backups, 4 weekly backups, and 6 monthly backups, but we might adjust this as it takes more space or we get larger backup drives.

 We use `rsnapshot` to make incremental backups.
 Typically, each new backup takes an additional ~3GiB of space (but this will vary based on how many files actually changed).
-A full backup is about ~700GiB of space.
+A full backup is about ~1.3TiB of space and growing.

-(The incremental file backups are only about ~300 MiB, but since mysqldump files can't be incrementally backed up, those take a whole ~2 GiB each time.)
+(The incremental file backups are only about ~300 MiB, but since mysqldump files can't be incrementally backed up, those take a whole ~2 GiB each time, so the total backup grows by ~3GiB each time.)

 #### Request Tracker